-3.8.6 What constitutes "least diversion" is a matter of judgement, taking all relevant factors into consideration.
-Member States should consider inter alia the following questions:

-- Is the expenditure in line with the recipient country's Poverty Reduction Strategy or programmes supported by the International Financial Institutions (IFIs)? - What are the levels of military expenditure in the recipient country?
+- 3.8.6 What constitutes "least diversion" is a matter of judgement, taking all relevant factors into consideration.
+Member States should consider inter alia the following questions: - Is the expenditure in line with the recipient country's Poverty Reduction Strategy or programmes supported by the International Financial Institutions (IFIs)? - What are the levels of military expenditure in the recipient country?
 Has it been increasing in the last five years? - How transparent are state military expenditures and procurement?
-What are the possibilities for democratic or public involvement in the state budget process?
+What are the possibilities for democratic or public involvement in the state budget process? - Is there a clear and consistent approach to military budgeting?
+Is there a well-defined defence policy and a clear articulation of a country's legitimate security needs? - Are more cost-effective military systems available?